Open Transfer (formerly Open Enrollment) Frequently Asked Questions

-Open Enrollment is a period of time each year when Bellevue School District RESIDENT students may apply to attend a school other than their neighborhood school.
+Open Transfer is a period of time each year when Bellevue School District RESIDENT students may apply to attend a school other than their attendance area school.

-No. Once a student has been accepted through Open Enrollment, they can stay at the school if the student is not excessively tardy or absent and does not engage in frequent misconduct.
+No. Open Transfer placement is approved for the school level (elementary, middle or high school).
+Once a student has been accepted through an Open Transfer, they can stay at the school if the student is not excessively tardy or absent and does not engage in frequent misconduct.
 For more information, refer to Procedure 3120.1P.

 How many spaces are available at each school?